What Is Hip Pain?

 Fractures may be related to osteoporosis (progressive bone density loss), which is associated with advancing age, particularly in women.
 The risk of fracture is also associated with the increased risk of falls or hip injuries, which may also be linked to increasing age.
 Fractures are associated with decreases in the life quality and functional status of those affected.
 Bone loss may also affect the femoral head, where it interfaces with the socket of the pelvis.
 This may also be associated with osteoporosis.
 This wearing-away (or degeneration) of the femoral head may also be associated with chronic pain and increased disability.

-Osteoarthritis is another condition associated with advancing age that may be a source of hip pain.
+Osteoarthritis is another condition associated with advancing age that may be a source of arthritis hip pain.
 This disorder affects approximately one in ten people in the developed world.
 It is an autoimmune disease, in which components of the immune system target tissues within joints as if they were foreign or infective particles, leading to inflammation in the joint.
 Inflammation is associated with pain, and may be chronic in nature.
 This condition is not related to bone loss.
 However, it is a prominent cause of hip replacements.

 As mentioned earlier, hip pain does not only affect seniors.
 People of other age ranges may also experience this type of pain.
 Hip pain in younger individuals may be associated with some known risk factors, including: